 The Performance Turf Rolls are a great choice because of their versatility.
 They work well inside and outside, and if you choose the non-cushioned back option, there are holes for drainage.

-Artificial turf definitely has its place in home gyms, under the right circumstances of course.
-Rubber Flooring Inc has several gym-specific turf options.
+Synthetic and artificial turf has become a staple in athletics over the last 50 years1 and more, and it definitely has its place in home gyms, under the right circumstances of course.
+Flooring Inc has several gym-specific turf options.
 The Performance Turf Rolls are a great choice because of their versatility.
 They work well inside and outside, and if you choose the non-cushioned back option, there are holes for drainage.

 Best Budget Stall Mats: Tractor Supply Rubber Stall Mats